apache/arrow/docs/source/developers/guide/introduction.rst

 `Arrow <https://arrow.apache.org//>`_ for new contributors.

-Starting to contribute to a project like Apache Arrow can look scary if not completely impossible.
-But we can reassure you it is not.
-What we have to do is to take small steps.
+Starting to contribute to a project like Apache Arrow can look scary.
+Taking small steps will help making this tack easier.

 Why contribute to Arrow?
 ========================
-There can be various reasons why someone would want to contribute to Arrow and all of them are valid!
+There can be various reasons why someone would want to contribute to Arrow:

-* You find the project interesting and would like to give it a go, learn and grow.
+* You find the project interesting and would like to try making a contribution to learn more about the library and grow your skills.

-* You use Arrow in the project you are working on and it would be great to make some quick fixes by yourself
+* You use Arrow in the project you are working on and you would like to make a new feature or fix a bug yourself.

 Read more about the project in the :ref:`about_arrow` section.